The Curious Incident of the Dog in the Night-Time

 14-18 JULY 2026

-The neighbours’ dog shows up dead in their front garden.
-Fifteen-year-old Christopher Boone is determined to find out what happened through logical detective-work.
-But Christopher’s investigation uncovers more than he bargains for and leads him onto a journey outside his carefully ordered world.
+The neighbour’s dog is found dead, speared with a garden fork.
+Fifteen-year-old Christopher Boone is determined to find out what happened through logical detective work.
+But Christopher’s investigation uncovers more than he bargains for and starts him on an unpredictable journey outside his carefully ordered world.

 “The novel gets you inside Christopher's head, but the stage version does more, giving Christopher's internal response to the world an external manifestation.
 That world is often a surreal and scary place, but oddly beautiful and bizarre, too: I'll never look at a Battenberg cake in the same way again.”